pabloyamakata/bug-tracking-system-backend-public/README.md

 # Bug Tracking System - Backend

-This repository holds the backend code of the aforementioned application.
-To see, instead, the repository with the frontend code, click [here](https://github.com/pabloyamakata/bug-tracking-system-frontend).
+This repository holds the backend code of the system in question.
+It is an application for tracking software bugs in projects.
+To see the repository with the frontend code and get a more detailed explanation about this application, click [here](https://github.com/pabloyamakata/bug-tracking-system-frontend).

 The technologies used in the backend of this project are: